ehoefel/lambpy/README.md

 # Lambpy

-lambpy is a Lambda Calculus interpreter implemented in Python, designed to provide an interactive experience for writing and executing lambda expressions, with some QoL features.
+Lambpy is a Lambda Calculus interpreter implemented in Python, designed to provide an interactive experience for writing and executing lambda expressions, with some quality of life features.

 ## Screenshots